TOD-theses/paper-T-RACE/main.typ

   ]
 ]
 === Causes without code execution
 Some state accesses and modifications are inherent to transaction execution.
 To pay for the transaction fees, the balance of the sender is accessed and modified.
-When a transaction transfers some Wei from the sender to the recipient, it als modifies the recipient’s balance.
+When a transaction transfers some Wei from the sender to the recipient, it also modifies the recipient’s balance.
 To check if the recipient is a contract account, the transaction also needs to access the code of the recipient.
-And finally, it also verfies the sender’s nonce and increments it by one. @wood_ethereum_2024[p.9]
+And finally, it also verifies the sender’s nonce and increments it by one. @wood_ethereum_2024[p.9]

 === Relevant collisions for attacks
 <sec:relevant-collisions>